Learn

 Iterate weekly with cross-signal data

 Marketing isn't a launch — it's a discipline.
-Chief synthesizes the team's output into a weekly brief and surfaces the one thing to change this week.
+Dash narrates the team's output into one Daily Brief — every number cited — and surfaces the one thing to change this week.

 The classic 4 P's framework — Product, Price, Place, Promotion — still maps cleanly to restaurant marketing in 2026.
 Restaurants over-index on Promotion and under-invest in the digital Place.
 Here's how each P actually plays.